ParallelMaths/parallel/pages/7-33-aluminium-can-engineering.md

 ---

-It is tempting to just multiply all the numbers, so 1 x 2 x 3 x 4 x 5 x 6 = 720, but this is not the smallest number is divisible by the numbers 1 to 6.
+It is tempting to just multiply all the numbers, so 1 x 2 x 3 x 4 x 5 x 6 = 720, but this is not the smallest number that is divisible by the numbers 1 to 6.

 If a number is divisible by 6, then it is also divisible by 1, 2 & 3, so the original problem is the same as asking: “What is the smallest number that is divisible by 4, 5 and 6?”